janjoswig/CommonNNClustering/docsrc/_source/install.rst

 Requirements
 ------------

-The :mod:`cnnclustering` package is developed and tested in Python 3.8.
-Earlier versions >=3.6 may work as well, though.
-The package has a few third party Python package dependencies.
+The :mod:`cnnclustering` package is developed and tested in Python >=3.6.
+At runtime the package has a few mandatory third party dependencies.
 We recommend to install the latest version of:

+   * :mod:`numpy`
+   * :mod:`PyYAML`
+   * :mod:`tqdm`

+Optionally, additional functionality is available when one of the following packages is installed as well:

    * :mod:`matplotlib`
-   * :mod:`numpy`
+   * :mod:`pandas`
    * :mod:`scipy`
-   * :mod:`pandas` (optional)
-   * :mod:`tqdm`
-   * :mod:`PyYAML`
+   * :mod:`sklearn`

-If you want to compile the Cython extensions yourself, you will need to install :mod:`Cython` as well.
-The tests can be run after installing :mod:`pytest` and require :mod:`scikit-learn`.

 PyPi
 ----